MikeNats/micro-front-end/README.md

 ```

 `Global Hooks` are combined into a Global Store Hook `useStore`.
-`useStore` expose Global Application State that is passed down to micro front ends as `props` throught the routes:
+`useStore` expose Global Application State that is passed down to micro front ends as `props` through the routes:

 ```
   const { auth, pageTitle } = useStore();